eccl-jsi/eccl-jsi.github.io/_pages/awards.md

 ### 2023

-- Edward C. Henry Award for the best paper published in 2022, <b>Mirela Dragomir</b>, The Electronic Division of the American Ceramic Society, October 2023
+- Edward C. Henry Award for the best paper published in 2022, <b>Mirela Dragomir</b>, The Electronic Division of the American Ceramic Society, October 2023, Columbus, Ohio, USA

 - Third place at the Student Paper Contest – Posters, <b>Olha Sanko</b>, 29th Annual Meeting of the Slovenian Chemical Society, September 2023, Portorož, Slovenia